icinganalysis/icinganalysis.github.io/content/NACA-TR-1215-Thermodynamics.md

 > ###_"... the effect on final results of droplets that do not freeze completely on the cylinders"_

-#"Impingement of Cloud Droplets and Procedure for Measuring Liquid-Water Content and Droplet Sizes in Supercooled Clouds by Rotating Multicylinder Method. "[^1]
+#"Impingement of Cloud Droplets and Procedure for Measuring Liquid-Water Content and Droplet Sizes in Supercooled Clouds by Rotating Multicylinder Method" [Thermodynamics] [^1]

 ##Summary
 Conditions where not all water drops freeze are considered.

 ##Key points
-1. NACA-TN-2903, NACA-TN-2904, and NACA-RM-E53D23 are "superseded" (collected together).
-2. Conditions where not all water drops freeze on the multicylinder instrument are considered.
+1. Conditions where not all water drops freeze on the multicylinder instrument are considered.
-3. The terms "freezing fraction" is introduced into the NACA publications.
+2. Rotating cylinder Ludlam limits are compared to flight test data.

 ##Abstract